 Then I reach the river.
 Nature has become my main source of love, acceptance, and understanding.
 My true family.
 It doesn’t hurt me if I get too close, and I don’t have to wish for its acceptance today or tomorrow.
 Being in the moment with nature gives me all I need; its unconditional love is right here and now.

 Before I start filling my bucket with water, I play with it by swiping my hands from side to side.
 I see lots of small fish – they are close to the edge and not scared of me.
 I wonder if they are asking for help.
 Are they trapped like me at home?

 The river is drying up.
 It will soon have no life or love to give to the fish, to us, and it isn’t the mother river’s fault – just like it is not my family’s fault that they don't love me.
 The river and the fish simply happened; they’ve spent some time together, and they will eventually disappear from each other.
 This is what nature is and what it does: a sublime, fleeting moment of dance for the partners in a miracle.

-Walking my way back home, balancing the bucket, is fun.
+Walking back home, balancing the bucket, is fun.
 It’s a routine that keeps me here and now because all I can think of is not spilling the water.
 My body and mind become a transport for fresh water.
-How I love to be just a water-carrier, and not the helpless fish in a drying river.
+How I love to be just a water carrier, and not the helpless fish in a drying river.
 I feel good, content.
 It’s refreshing.
 It can hear the song my heart sings, the most wonderful melody I ever heard.
-I don’t know what the lyrics are saying as they keep changing, but the melody is all I need to live this moment with peace, love and joy.
+I don’t know what the lyrics are saying as they keep changing, but the melody is all I need to live this moment with peace, love, and joy.